parkerhillvr/BridgeXR-public/README.md

 This example scene includes objects:

 * PlayerRigLoader - uses Bxr Scene Bridge Loader to load the player rig and camera
-* GrabCube - uses Bxr Component Bridge Loader to make the cube grabbable and throwable
+* GrabCube - uses Bxr Component Bridge Loader to make the cube grabbable and throwable.
+Highlights when touched.
+Activates the splotlight to follow it when grabbed.
-* PushButton - uses Bxr Component Bridge Load to make a button
+* PushButton - uses Bxr Component Bridge Load to make a button.
+Highlights a child object when touched.
+Displayed a pressed button when selected, and toggles off the spotlight
+* Teleports - depending on the SDK, uses teleport points to move the player between locations in the scene

 Component bridges:

-* Throwable Bridge Example
+* Throwable Bridge Example - uses a bridge asset (scriptable object)
-* Clickable Bridge Example
+* Clickable Bridge Example - uses local references

 Input Identifiers: